After lockdowns boost gaming marketplace Eneba, it raises $8M from Practica and InReach – TechCrunch

-Co-founder and CMO, Žygimantas Mikšta said: “We had a lot of new users coming to Eneba during these uncertain times.
+Co-founder and CMO Žygimantas Mikšta said: “We had a lot of new users coming to Eneba during these uncertain times.
 While it was extremely satisfying to see our numbers increasing tenfold, there was a challenge to meet the demand.
 To better reflect our user numbers, we had to quickly expand our team to 130.”

 Security has risen up the agenda in online gaming as virtual goods and services connected to games can be highly susceptible to fraud or theft.
-Although it competes with outlets like Amazon, eBay, and retailers like Gamestop, Game.co.uk, Eneba think they’ve found a better, tailored online pre/post-buying experience for gamers, while addressing the risk problems for sellers and buyers in the gaming world.
+Although it competes with outlets like Amazon, eBay and retailers like GameStop and Game.co.uk, Eneba thinks it has found a better, tailored online pre/post-buying experience for gamers, while addressing the risk problems for sellers and buyers in the gaming world.

 Donatas Keras, partner at Practica Capital said: “We are thrilled to be backing Vytis and Žygimantas.
 We’ve been impressed by their ability to execute at such speed as their company quickly scales, and to drive an incredible product with a unique value proposition for gamers.”